 The force of the water moving through the penstock and turbine generates electricity.
 After passing through the turbine, the water is typically released into an afterbay (a small reservoir located below a hydroelectric power plant).

 Green Mountain Power Plant

-The Green Mountain Power Plant is located at the base of Green Mountain Dam at Green Mountain Reservoir on the Blue River southeast of Kremmling.
-The plant has a 25.8 megawatt capacity and was the first power unit of the C-BT Project to produce electricity.
+The Green Mountain Power Plant is located on the West Slope at the base of Green Mountain Dam on the Blue River southeast of Kremmling.
+The plant was the first power unit of the C-BT Project to produce electricity.
 It began power production in May 1943.

 Northern Water's first hydropower project, the Robert V. Trout Hydropower Plant, is located at Carter Lake on the East Slope.
 The Trout Hydropower Plant is the first power structure built, owned and operated by Northern Water.

 The Trout Hydropower Plant began generating electricity in May 2012.
 It is capable of producing 7 to 10 million kilowatt-hours of electricity per year.
 The Poudre Valley Rural Electrical Association markets and distributes the power from the plant.

 Northern Water's second hydropower project, the Granby Hydropower Plant, is located at the base of Lake Granby Dam on the West Slope in Grand County.
 It is also owned and operated by Northern Water.

 The Granby Hydropower Plant began operating in May 2016, and is capable of producing 5 million kilowatt-hours of electricity per year.
 Mountain Parks Electric markets and distributes the plant's power.